pperlock/video-streaming-clone/README.md

 # Video Streaming Clone

-This project is a basic React project that employs Redux for state management demonstrating the front and backend skills required to build a responsive video streaming site.
+A React project that employs Redux for state management demonstrating the front-end and back-end skills required to build a responsive video streaming site.
 A basic login screen has been applied but proper authentication and user sign up is not yet available.
 Users can enter the site by providing a username which will allow them to post and delete videos or contribute and delete comments with their username and their avatar.

 Visit the deployed app at
 # https://video-streaming-clone.herokuapp.com/